databio/bedhost/README.md

   port: 8000
 ```

-To run Elastic in docker, follow the instructions in the `bedstat` pipeline software [README.md](https://github.com/databio/bedstat#2-create-a-persistent-volume-to-house-elasticsearch-data), steps 2 and 3.
+To run Postgres in docker, follow the instructions in the `bedstat` pipeline software [README.md](https://github.com/databio/bedstat/tree/trackHub#2-run-postgresql), steps 2.

-After the elastic database has been run and the bedstat pipeline was used to populate it, see how to do it [here](https://github.com/databio/bedstat/blob/master/README.md#4-run-the-bedstat-pipeline-on-the-pep), one can just start the `bedhost` server like so:
+After the Postgres database has been run and the bedstat pipeline was used to populate it, see how to do it [here](https://github.com/databio/bedstat/tree/trackHub#3-run-the-bedstat-pipeline-on-the-pep), one can just start the `bedhost` server like so:

 ```
 bedhost serve -c /path/to/cfg.yaml